 - Sterculia Pods – Come from Malaysia from trees commonly known as Tropical Chestnut . www.kjeaquatics.com/product/sterculia-pods/

 - Trumpet Pods – Come from Cariniana legalis tree from the forests of Brazil. https://kjeaquatics.com/product/trumpet-pod-cariniana/

 - Alder Cones – are small cones from Alder trees found in the Pacific Northwest – There are other species of Alders found in Europe as well.
 The cones from the different sub species all have similar effects. https://kjeaquatics.com/product/alder-cones-2-ounces-approx-100-cones-2/

-- Twistie Pods – Love these as they are very concentrated in the tannins within.
-Origins unknown but does not mean worthless.
+Twistie Pods – Love these as they are very concentrated in the tannins within.
+These pods come from Helicteres isora in Southeast Asia.
 By far one of our favorites in looks and what their tannins offer.
 This link is to one our friend Gary Lange wrote regarding his interaction regarding the various botanics KJE sent him https://kjeaquatics.com/darkening-the-waters-with-botanicals-lowering-the-ph/ – This is where you can find those Twistie pods: https://kjeaquatics.com/product/twistie-pods/

 - Jacaranda – These are the seed pods from the Jacaranda trees found in South America. https://kjeaquatics.com/product/jacaranda-pods/